HTTP-RPC/Kilo/README.md

     {{date:format=mediumDate}}

 Applications may also define their own custom modifiers.
-Modifiers are created by implementing the `org.httprpc.template.Modifier` interface, which defines the following method:
+Modifiers are created by implementing the `Modifier` interface, which defines the following method:

     public Object apply(Object value, String argument, Locale locale);